 Not for profit financial statements differ than those used by for-profit businesses.
 Most businesses need two essential reports; the Balance Sheet and the Income Statement.
 Non for profit organizations have a variation of these reports called the Statement Of Financial Position and the Statement Of Activities respectively.
 There is also a third report that all not for profits must have called the Statement Of Functional Expenses.

 The balance sheet, known as the statement of financial position for not for profits, illustrates an accounting equation and shows a snapshot of your organization’s financial health.
 It also shows you the current balance of each of your funds if you have been doing true fund accounting.
 The accounting equation is:

 An easier way to illustrate this is by saying the things you own, minus what you owe, equal your overall worth.
 When viewing this report, it will quickly show you if your organization owes more than it owns.

-The income statement, known as the statement of activities for nonprofits, shows this:
+The income statement, also known as the statement of activities, shows:

 Income – Expense = Net Income (Increase in Net Assets)

-What this means is the money you receive, minus the money you spend, is called your net income(increase in net assets for a nonprofit).
-When viewing this report, it will quickly show whether your organization is making more than it’s spending.
+So what this means is the money you receive, minus the money you spend, is called your net income(increase in net assets for a nonprofit).
+When viewing this financial statement, it will quickly show whether your not for profit is making more than it’s spending.